superbenefit/state-template/agreements/code_of_conduct.md

 # Code of Conduct

 This document is a placeholder.
-You should insert or create your own Code of Conduct which aligns with your community's needs and values.
+Insert or create a Code of Conduct which aligns with the community's needs and values.

 ## Purpose of a Code of Conduct

-A Code of Conduct establishes shared behavioral expectations for all participants in your community.
+A Code of Conduct establishes shared behavioral expectations for all participants in the community.
 Effective codes typically:

 - Define acceptable and unacceptable behaviors
 - Establish enforcement procedures for violations